gitbra/pwic/README.md

 **Project proficiency**

 - Central repository for an online and up-to-date documentation
-- Ready for Unicode
+- Ready for Unicode and built on Emojis
-- File attachments with normalized names
+- New pages, broken links and orphaned pages supervised by the project managers
 - Linear and partially undoable versioning of the pages for a proper customer's validation
+- Unified look and feel among all the pages
+- Automatic highlight of the lines of code
+- Follow-up of the deliverable pages
 - Lean documents with no rainbow color or overloaded revision mark
 - Display of the differences between two versions
-- New pages, broken links and orphaned pages supervised by the project managers
-- Follow-up of the deliverable pages
-- Unified look and feel among all the pages
+- File attachments with normalized names
 - In-text search with inclusion, exclusion and special keywords
-- Automatic highlight of the lines of code
-- Built on Emojis
+- IP filtering

 **Cost effectiveness**